 Beware of beach vendors, as there are quite a few that will head down to La Toc to sell to tourists.
 They can be persistent, but a polite and friendly no is the best way to deal with them – unless you do want to buy something, of course!

 Guests have also noticed that there is a quite sharp slope that heads down into the sea, so anyone planning on visiting should be cautious when walking into the water; particularly if you have younger children that you’re planning on taking into the sea with you.

-The waters can be a bit rougher than other beaches on Saint Lucia.
+The waters can be a bit rougher than other St. Lucia beaches.
 We won’t deter you, but if you have small children or aren’t very strong, another beach might be better for you and your family to visit.
 If you do go to La Toc, exercise some caution upon entering the water.